30+ Best Online Learning Collaboration Tools

 Other Tools for Collaborative Content Development

-Apart from online courses, you may want to collaborate on multimedia training materials like an interactive book or a podcast.
+Apart from online courses, you may want to collaborate on multimedia training materials like an interactive book, presentation or a podcast.
 These tools can be helpful in this case.

 27. Book Creator – Collaborate on interactive books